Audi Reset Tire Pressure Light – TPMS – MMI

 - Select YES, and you are done.

-If the tire pressure cannot be reset, there is a possibility that your Audi TPMS Tire Pressure Sensor is faulty.
-You must replace the defective TPMS sensor before resetting the TPMS warning.
-This is necessary if you get a warning on the dashboard, such as “Underinflated tire; check all four tires and reset TPMS in MMI.
+If the tire pressure is unable to reset, your Audi TPMS Tire Pressure Sensor may be faulty.
+You must replace the defective sensor before resetting the TPMS warning.
+This is necessary if you get a warning on the dashboard, such as “Underinflated tire; check all four tires and reset TPMS in MMI.”

-We hope you find this guide on Audi Reset Tire Pressure Light – TPMS – MMI helpful.
-Check these troubleshooting and repair guides for more help on your Audi vehicle.
+We hope you find this guide on Audi Reset Tire Pressure Light—TPMS—MMI helpful.
+For more help with your Audi vehicle, check these troubleshooting and repair guides.